• Skip to primary navigation

 • Maple Balsamic Brussels Sprouts

-Take the container out of the freezer and put it in the fridge to defrost for 24 hours.
+When you're ready to eat it, take the container out of the freezer and put it in the fridge to defrost for 24 hours.
 The broth may separate a little bit, but just give it a good stir when you warm it in the microwave or on the stovetop and it will be nice and creamy again.
-In a separate pot, cook the noodles and add them to each bowl.
+In a separate pot, cook the lasagna pieces and add them to each bowl.

-• What other vegetables could I add?
-Cauliflower florets, broccoli florets, carrot sticks, bell peppers, or green peas would be delicious additions.
+Cauliflower, broccoli florets, diced carrots, bell peppers, or green peas would be delicious additions.

-• Can I use frozen vegetables?
-Sure!
-I've made this vegan lasagna soup using all frozen vegetables before and it turned out just as good!
+Yes, I've made this creamy vegetable lasagna soup using all frozen vegetables before and it turned out just as delicious!

-• Gluten-Free: This vegan lasagna soup recipe is gluten-free as long as you use gluten-free pasta.
+This vegan lasagna soup recipe is gluten-free as long as you use gluten-free lasagna.
 I used these brown rice lasagna noodles and they're delicious!

 Success Tips

-• It's important to boil the sunflower seeds before blending them to soften them and make them easier to digest.
+• It's important to boil the sunflower seeds to soften them so they're easier to blend and easier to digest.

 • After you drain the canned artichokes, gently squeeze each artichoke over the sink to get rid of any excess brine that's hiding in the layers.

-• Cook the noodles in a separate pot so they don't absorb all of the broth in the soup.
+• Cook the lasagna pieces in a separate pot so they don't absorb all of the broth in the soup.

 • Chili pepper flakes add flavor and a little heat, start with ¼ tsp and add more to taste.
 I like to add a little bit more at the end for extra zing.